 Of course, the challenge becomes winnowing the quality income investments from the wealth-destroying dogs.

 I expect EnLink and other Dividend Hunter investments that were on sale last year to remain as long-term holdings paying great dividends.
-Someone who acquired EnLink shares at $1.00 now has a long-term $37% yield-on-costs.
+Someone who acquired EnLink shares at $1.00 now has a long-term 37% yield-on-cost.

-For the last decade, I used the story of Aircastle Ltd as the lesson of how shares of quality companies should be bought during market crashes.
+For the decade prior to the pandemic-triggered market crash, I used the story of Aircastle Ltd as the lesson of how shares of quality companies should be bought during market crashes.
 At its bottom, in 2009, Aircastle traded for less than $3.00 per share, even though during that same year, the company generated $4.00 per share in free cash flow.

 EnLink Midstream will now be my story stock for the value of buying during crashes when the investing public is selling in fear.
 We will own the shares, and I will tell the story for years to come.

 Buy the way, in early 2020, Aircastle was acquired by another company.
-From the March 2009 bottom until the buyout offer, the stock posted a total return (share price appreciation plus dividends) of over 1,000%!
+From the March 2009 bottom until the buyout offer, the stock posted a total return (share price appreciation plus dividends) of more than 1,000%!
 With the reinvestment, the total return jumps to 1,440%!